mattheww/gomill/gomill_docs/tournament_results.rst

 .. class:: Matchup_stats

-   A Matchup_stats object provides statistical summary information for a matchup.
+   A Matchup_stats object provides basic summary information for a matchup.

    Matchup_stats objects are normally retrieved from :class:`Tournament_results` objects.